 Perhaps our Statement of Philosophy puts it best: “Personalities have the freedom to develop without gender stereotyping, and boys can inhabit all roles in social, academic, and aesthetic areas.
 Thus, they develop a strong sense of self without the need for posturing and pretending.”
 In other words, success is not limited to a certain type of boy, and each boy is free to become his very best self.

 This emotional freedom may seem antithetical, at times, to the emphasis on physical activity that is common at boys’ schools.
 Importantly, this commitment derives not from a desire for competition, but from experience and research, which demonstrate the benefits that boys gain from physical activity.
 There is compelling research to suggest that physical activity supports academic focus and growth.
-(I recommend John Ratey’s Spark, if you are interested in learning more.)
+(I recommend John Ratey’s Spark: The Revolutionary New Science of Exercise and the Brain, if you are interested in learning more.)

 Our single-gender approach also allows us to organize the academic day and the classroom experience with the particular needs of boys in mind.
 The length of the class periods is designed to accommodate the developmental stage of the boys in that grade.
 Similarly, the teachers understand the educational needs of boys and account for their natural energy and movement in a way that supports the learning experience.
 (Although not necessarily by design, Cathedral’s countless stairs support this need too!)

-Sean Breen, our Upper School performing arts teacher, is a master of this approach.
-On a recent visit to Sean’s classroom, I observed boys seated at desks, sitting on the floor, and standing at the back of the room.
+Sean Breen, our recently retired Upper School performing arts teacher, was a master of this approach.
+On a visit to Sean’s classroom once, I observed boys seated at desks, sitting on the floor, and standing at the back of the room.
 Importantly, each boy, regardless of his posture, was actively engaged in the lesson.
 All of this was by design.
 Rather than demanding that the boys “sit still,” Sean was able to harness their need for movement to keep the boys interested and learning.

 What emerges, then, is an effort on the part of the school to maintain an equilibrium among academics, athletics, and the arts, each of which plays an integral part in a boy’s development and in his educational experience at Cathedral.
 On any given day, a Cathedral School boy will play an instrument, act in a class production, play basketball at recess, climb the jungle gym, present a report in history, read to kindergarteners at a local public school, and play in a soccer match against a cross-town rival.